 Check out this link for positive thinking companies in Indo who specialize on lowering their impact on the World.

 Many thousands of migratory shorebirds stop-over in Palau to rest and feed, one of them is the Whimbrel.
 In Palau it is called the Okak.
-The Okak has a larger much rarer cousin, the Far Eastern Curlew, so rare only around 5 birds get spotted here each year.
+The Okak has a larger much rarer cousin, the Far Eastern Curlew.
+It is so rare only around 5 birds get spotted here each year.
 This is the largest species of Curlew and is also know in Palauan tradition as the money bird.
 The story goes that it visits these shores and leaves gifts behind.
-It swallowed traditional money and flew to parts of Palau, where if it was left to settle and not disturbed it would eventually defecate out the money and the residents would become rich.
+It swallowed traditional money and flew to parts of Palau.
+If it was left to settle it would eventually defecate out the money and the residents would become rich.

 You can find the symbols all over traditional meeting housings and Government buildings.